 Why the drastic change?

-People easily lose themselves when they haven’t learned the skill of setting healthy boundaries, it’s not too late.
+If you haven’t learned the skill of setting healthy boundaries, it’s not too late.

 Whether you’re single or married with 5 children, your health, your needs, and your boundaries should be cherished, respected and valued.